blicktz/gemini25live_twillio_call/docs/aiagent_backend_docs/aiagent_feature_checklist_QA.md

             ```
     *   **Further Question (Internal Number Handling):** For scenario 3 (internal Twilio number), what specific behavior or script should the AI agent follow after picking up the call? (e.g., standard greeting then open-ended question, or a specific message like "This number is for automated services, how can I direct your query?").
     *   **Answer (Internal Number Handling):** The AI agent will use a standard greeting with open-ended questions.

+**Multi-language Support:**
+*   **Question:** The checklist doesn't mention language support.
+Should the AI agent detect caller language and respond accordingly, or is English-only acceptable for MVP?
+*   **Answer:** Only English for now.

+**Error Handling & Failover:**
+*   **Question:** If the Gemini 2.0 model becomes unavailable mid-call, what's the fallback behavior?
+Should calls be transferred to voicemail or a human?
+*   **Answer:** This is single failure point in our system, we don't have a good fall back now.
+Please make this clear that we need to figure this out after the first MVP is out.

+**Call Quality & Performance Metrics:**
+*   **Question:** What specific metrics should be tracked for call quality (latency, audio clarity, conversation success rate)?
+How will these be exposed to the SMB owner?
+*   **Answer:** For now, we don't track call quality explicitly, we'll review call recording and transcriptions offline.
+But no explicit metrics will be exposed to SMB owner.

+**Compliance & Legal Requirements:**
+*   **Question:** Are there specific compliance requirements for call recording consent, data retention, or TCPA compliance that should be built into the system?
+*   **Answer:** The legal disclaimer will cover this, we don't need to implement any additional features.